 Painting is a perennial search and exploration of my everyday life.
 I always start painting with a mood and concept.
 Then I think about how to create my desired atmosphere and which material helps me to best show it.
 It is like a warm friendly dialogue between me and my piece.

 Creating a dynamic composition with a variety of shapes is what makes my painting successful and suited to my concept.
 Thumbnail sketches help me to visually play with and arrange the composition.
 Then I move to a small oil color study and recreate what is most important in this scene at this moment.
-The studies are based on a scene of the spontaneity of my concept.
+The studies are based on a sense of the spontaneity of my concept.
 In the begining, I always think of the bigger shapes with loose brush strokes.
 Then add the details, and then values.
 Lights are added at the very end.
 Then I take the color study and start my final piece.

 My style is realistic and while half of my final piece is based on the study in terms of colors, values and shapes, there is always a possibility to change the elements based on my imagination and evolving concept.
 At some point I let the painting itself dictates the next step.